Marcennaji/HoldemCore/README.md

 * Clean separation of `BotPlayer` and `IBotStrategy`
 * Includes: TightAggressive, LooseAggressive, Maniac, UltraTight
 * Testable via `CurrentHandContext`
+* Easy to add your own poker bot, that would implement the simple IBotStrategy interface

 ### 4. **Range Management & Equity Evaluation**